A killer from the deep may have given us nightmares after seeing Jaws, but it’s conflict that really gives Spielberg’s

 Brody may be Chief of Police, but every time he makes a decision, someone overrules him.
 On land, it’s Mayor Vaughn.
-At sea, it’s Quint: compare how Quint and Hooper are quite at home at sea and around the shark, while Brody mutters about wanting a bigger boat and ‘phoning home’ (Quint removes this escape route by smashing the radio to pieces).
+At sea, it’s Quint: compare how Quint and Hooper are quite at home at sea and around the shark, while Brody mutters about wanting a bigger boat and, like E.T., ‘phoning home’ (Quint removes this escape route by smashing the radio to pieces).

 It’s only when Brody is alone in the final scenes that he can be his own man.
 By stepping up to the masculine ideal (be ruthless, be a killer, play to win), Brody is actualised as the film’s true hero.

-Another iconic scene – when Mrs Kintner slaps Brody in the face – has several opposites all jostling for space.
+Another iconic scene – when Mrs Kintner slaps Brody in the face – highlights a number of ‘opposites’.

 The arrogance of the town’s fishermen as they celebrate killing the wrong shark contrasts with Mrs Kintner’s despair.
 Her funeral garb is in sharp relief to their celebration.

 The final act takes place in the water, yet Brody is battling the idea of shark long before this.
 Early in the film it’s a book of sharks that first brings fear out of the water and into the Brody’s living room.

 Does a shark or a boat propeller kill Chrissie?
 Why will no one believe Brody’s choice – and why does he let himself be dissuaded?
 There’s also the delicious irony that he hates the sea, yet that’s exactly where his job must take him.

 It’s not surprising that Brody must contend with so many conflicts: it makes him the underdog, and that means we want him to succeed in spite of, and because of everything he has to deal with.
 Without something to overcome, a film doesn’t have a hero (or heroine).